ROCm/rocprofiler-compute/docs/index.rst

 If you're new to ROCm Compute Profiler, familiarize yourself with the tool by reviewing the chapters that follow and gradually learn its more advanced features.
-To get started, see :doc:`What is ROCm Compute Profiler? <what-is-omniperf>`.
+To get started, see :doc:`What is ROCm Compute Profiler? <what-is-rocprof-compute>`.

 ROCm Compute Profiler is open source and hosted at `<https://github.com/ROCm/omniperf>`__.